-- Require that chemicals be shown safe to remain in use, rather than require they be shown harmful to be removed.
+- Require that chemicals be shown safe to remain in use, rather than require they be shown harmful to be removed from use.

 - Establish clear protections for children, pregnant women, workers, and hotspot communities heavily affected by pollution and toxic chemicals.